mrsubudei/forum/README.md

 and saved in structure in `/internal/config/config.go`.

 ## Logging
-All errors is saved in `logs.txt` file.
+All errors is saved in `logs.log` file.

 ## Libraries
 In this project next libraries are used: